skroutz/cogy/README.md

     # Default: "0.0.1"
     version: "0.0.1",

-    # if you used a callable object, it will be evaluated each time the inventory
+    # If you used a callable object, it will be evaluated each time the inventory
     # is called.
 This can be useful if you want the version to change
     # automatically.
     #